2 Choices – drive it or store it

 2. Renting a storage unit and storing it there perhaps taping into a light socket for power to the battery maintainer.

 3. Removing the battery (bring it inside and use a battery maintainer there) and just covering the car up with a good weatherproof car cover.
+Remember to have the radio code handy and leave the front trunk unlocked and the gaps taped over with painters masking tape if you do this.

 4. Running a long extension cord to it for the battery maintainer and just covering the car up.